Gayatrip-26/LifeGuard-AI-2.0/README.md

 > **Note:**
 > This repository is a portfolio showcase version of **LifeGuard AI 2.0**.
-> Some advanced production features, internal AI pipelines, enterprise integrations, infrastructure configurations, and proprietary optimizations are intentionally excluded.
+> Some advanced production features, internal AI pipelines, enterprise integrations, infrastructure configurations, and proprietary implementations are intentionally excluded.

 ---